Risto-Stevcev/idris-naps/README.md

 $ naps --checkpkg my-package.ipkg
 $ naps --testpkg my-package.ipkg
 ```
-If you need to specify a specific location for the idris binary, populate the `IDRIS_BINARY_PATH` environment variable
+If you need to specify a specific location for the idris binary, populate the `IDRIS_BINARY_PATH` environment variable.
+You can only use naps with library packages (library packages have no `executable` metadata in the `ipkg` file).

 ## How it works